andreygio/amrize-dummy-api/README.md

 **ConfigMap for environment variables**
 Application configuration is injected via a Kubernetes ConfigMap rather than baked into the image or passed as raw `--set` flags.
 This keeps the image environment-agnostic and provides a clear audit trail of what configuration was applied to which deployment.
 The deployment includes a `checksum/config` annotation so pods automatically roll when the ConfigMap changes.

+**Chainguard Python as the base image**
+The Dockerfile uses a two-stage build: a `latest-dev` builder stage (has pip and shell, never shipped) and a `latest` runtime stage (no shell, no pip, no package manager).
+Chainguard rebuilds these images continuously against their CVE database, so the runtime image is CVE-free at the point of each build.
+The non-root user (`nonroot`, UID 65532) is built into the image — no manual user creation needed. `PYTHONDONTWRITEBYTECODE=1` prevents Python from attempting to write `.pyc` files to the read-only filesystem.

 **GHCR as the container registry**
 GitHub Container Registry requires no additional secrets — `GITHUB_TOKEN` is sufficient and is automatically scoped to the repository.
 The build pipeline uses a short-SHA tag (`sha-<7chars>`) for immutable traceability and a `latest` tag for convenience.
 The SHA tag is written back to `helm/values.yaml` by the build pipeline so ArgoCD always deploys the exact commit that triggered the build.